dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

       interests?
       - why is that? because america is STRONG. you do not fight a STRONG enemy, you deceive them.

+- perhaps I am not a natural born leader, but i am a life-borne leader. the longer that UNITERS like myself and people like me are silenced and censored, the more i fear that our country cannot possibly get itself together. we have moral superiority for leading the world because we are diverse, but it is also an advantage. it is what america is meant to do!
+  - but that is exactly why we are being subverted because other countries do not have these advantages.
+If we let external influences stir us to attack each other, prevent us from unifying and censor those of us who are the strongest leaders, we will never unite in time.
+Ben Franklin would say that we are a rattlesnake lying in tattered pieces, ultimately rotting to death because the pieces could not be reassembled before sundown.

+### Divided we fall, united we stand!
+Ever heard that one before?

+we have never had more incentive to unite, but our enemies -- at the very zenith of both sociopolitical and socioeconomic competition!! -- our enemies have NEVER had a greater incentive to break us apart. this should be obvious, but what's happening? we cannot afford this. if we continue to focus our attention and energy inward, we will collapse at the most critical point and an entire millenium will be spent arguing about why that happened.

+it's what happens to every empire: the arms and legs start thinking for themselves, instead of thinking about what's best for everyone. why is it so hard for people to put things behind us?

 - TODO: add <span id="fdsa-note"></span> to create a bootstrap label in <p> tags that can fold/unfold a quote/note below